gabeklein/expressive-mvc/README.md

 1. Create a class and fill it with the values, getters, and methods you'll need.
 2. Extend `Model` (or any derivative, for that matter) to make it "observable".
-3. Within a component, call one of the built-in methods, as you would any normal hook.
+3. Within a component, use built-in methods, as you would a normal hook.
-4. Destructure out values to make use of them and subscribe.
+4. Destructure the values you'll need, to subscribe.
 5. Update those values on demand.

-Your component will keep sync automagically. ✨
+Your component will now keep sync automagically. ✨
 <br/><br/>

 ### Some Definitions

 The following is a crash-course to help get you up to speed quickly.<br/>
-To that end, here's some library jargon which will be good to know.
+To that end, here's library jargon which will be good to know.

- - **Model**: Any class you'll write extending `Model`; your definition for a type of controller.
+ - **Model**: Any class you'll write extending `Model`.
+Your definition for a type of controller.
  - **Controller**: An instance of your model, usable wherever you need it.
  - **State**: A stateful proxy, specific to the component, managing its behavior.
- - **Subscriber**: State's better half, a channel to MVC engine, responding to events.
+ - **Subscriber**: A state, or callback otherwise, responding to updates.
  - **View**: A function-component which may be mounted and accept hooks.
  - **Element**: Instance of a component/view, actively mounted with its own state and lifecycle.